 Native plants are greatly beneficial for landscaping due to their adaptability.
 Colorful flowers, grasses, shrubs and trees are well adapted to our diverse climate, soils, elevations and temperatures.
-Many plants native to Colorado are used in residential landscapes, most notably our state tree, the Colorado blue spruce, and the quaking aspen.
+Many plants native to Colorado are used in residential and commercial landscapes, most notably our state tree, the Colorado blue spruce, and the quaking aspen.
 Plants native to a particular area are well adapted to those soil and climatic conditions.
 They also resist pest insects and diseases common in that area.

 Colorado is a large state with diverse climates and soil conditions.
 Often, plants from mountain soils that drain well may not grow well in compacted clay soils found in urban areas.
 A native plant doesn't mean the plant is drought-tolerant.
-Many native plants of higher elevations require plenty of supplemental moisture after planting until it is established in its setting.
+Many native plants require plenty of supplemental moisture after planting until it is established in its setting.

 Some large trees native to Colorado that are frequently used in the landscape include the Colorado Blue Spruce, the limber pine, southwestern white pine, ponderosa pine, Douglas fir, white fir, Narrowleaf cottonwood and Plains cottonwood.

-Shrubs suitable for landscape use such as the lead plant, mountain mahogany, Apache plume, New Mexico privet, rabbitbrush, chokecherry, three-leaf sumac, potentilla, fernbush, Gambel oak, sagebrush, western water birch and western sandcherry are native to Colorado.
+Shrubs suitable for landscape use such as the false indigo/lead plant, hoptree, mountain mahogany, Apache plume, New Mexico privet, rabbitbrush, chokecherry, three-leaf sumac, potentilla, fernbush, sagebrush, western water birch, service berry and western sandcherry are native to Colorado.

 For more information, see the following Colorado State University Extension fact sheet(s).